sparkfabrik/company-playbook/content/working-at-sparkfabrik/job-interviews.md

 * Make questions about how we do things and why
 * Speak your voice

+Depending on your availability, geographical position and other possible constraints, we can arrange the challenge to be taken _in person_ or remotely.

+### In person challenges

+In this case the actual challenge may change: you might have to produce something with a given technology, analyze a problem and provide your observation, explain and comment on something you produced in your spare time, dismantle a messy requirement in a set of user stories, reproduce a diabolical visual with CSS, or such.

+No matter the challenge nature, you'll be assigned a mentor for it, so you know whom to talk to in case of need.

+During in person challenges you'll have access to the internet, our team, our offices and all the devices, tools and boons you would reasonably get in your everyday job.

+### Remote challenges

+Moving to our offices for the time necessary to take a challenge is not always feasible.
+For those cases we will ask you to engage in a fictional project development using a Trello agile board.

+We have some **Technical Challenge board templates** availabe for you to clone right away.
+Each board lists all challenge instructions and rules, together with some useful resources.

+The board also sports a product backlog, describing a fictional product or agile activity.
+The backlog may be taken in charge directly in the board.
+A column for notes and asynchronous discussions is also there.

+To take the challenge you must:

+* Clone the board
+* Put your name in the board title so we can find your one
+* Invite your SparkFabrik mentors to the board (generally the CTO and HR responsible for your hiring)
+* Start working on the project

+Your assigned mentor will play the role of the _Product Owner_ for this fake product.
+The base technologies may change, depending on what's relevant in your specific case.

+To date the following remote challenge template boards are available:

+* [SparkFabrik development challenge](https://trello.com/b/iZpT5tIa/sparkfabrik-development-challenge-template): develop a simple web application to store and retrieve quotes on a technology of our choice.

+Please, be available to come visit or attend a 2-hrs call to present your work, review it with us and collect our feedback.

-You will be assigned a score, like follows.
+At the end of your challenge you will be assigned a score, like follows.

 ### Social attitude

 **Max score: 3**

 * You reached out for help or a simple review by your mentor
-* You managed to controll stress and kept a positive mood during the day
+* You managed to controll stress and kept a positive mood along the activity
-* You spent some time with other colleagues and learnt about how life in SparkFabrik actually is
+* You spent some time with other colleagues and learned about how life in SparkFabrik actually is

 ### Self organization